-- 3. Children who will have one or more siblings attending St John's at the time of their entry to the school and who have one or more parents verified by their minister to be regular and committed members of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park. - 4.
-Children who will have one or more siblings attending St John's at the time of their entry to the school and who have one or more parents verified by their minister to be regular and committed members of other Christian churches. - 5.
+- Children who will have one or more siblings attending St John's at the time of their entry to the school and who have one parent verified by their minister to be a regular and committed member of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park. - 4.
+Children who will have one or more siblings attending St John's at the time of their entry to the school and who have one parent verified by their minister to be a regular and committed member of other Christian churches. - 5.
 Children who will have one or more siblings attending St John's at the time of their entry to the school. - 6.
 Children who have one or more parents who are members of staff at St. John's.
 To be eligible under this criterion, the parent must be directly employed by the school and: - either (a) have been employed on a permanent contract at the school for two or more years at the time at which the application for admission to the school is made - or (b) have been recruited to fill a vacant permanent post for which there is a demonstrable skill shortage.

-7. Children who have one or more parents verified by their minister to be regular and committed members of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park, and who:

-either (a) live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park or (b) for whom St John's is the nearest Church of England primary school.

-- 8. Children who have one or more parents verified by their minister to be regular and committed members of other Christian churches, and who: - either (a) live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park - or (b) for whom St John's is the nearest Church of England primary school. - 9 Other applicants, according to the proximity of their home address to the school.
+- 7. Children who have a parent verified by their minister to be a regular and committed member of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park, and who: - either (a) live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park - or (b) for whom St John's is the nearest Church of England primary school. - 8.
+Children who have a parent verified by their minister to be a regular and committed member of other Christian churches, and who: - either (a) live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park - or (b) for whom St John's is the nearest Church of England primary school. - 9 Other applicants, according to the proximity of their home address to the school.